paulin1C/geotiff_correlation/README.md

 # geotiff_correlation
-simply python script to calculate the pearson correlation coefficient between two geotiff files
+simple python script to calculate the pearson correlation coefficient between two geotiff files
 ## dependencies
 the required packages can be installed with ```pip install -r requirements.txt --user```
 ## usage